lucia-auth/lucia/documentation/src/pages/reference/api/server-api.md

 ### `renewSession()`

-Checks the validity of the session id and creates a new session.
+Takes and validates an active or renewable session id, and renews the session.
 The used session id (and its session) is invalidated.

 ```ts
 const renewSession: (sessionId: string) => Promise<{